Broncos’ Decision To Revoke Couple’s Season Tickets Will Make You Fume

 The Broncos revoked the Hayes’ season tickets over a new team policy, through which Denver tries to reward fans who patiently await the chance to attend home games at Sports Authority Field at Mile High and punish ticket holders who don’t.

 The Hayes, lifetime Broncos fans and season ticket holders since 2011, fell into the latter category the last two seasons due to family issues — they had a newborn child in 2015 and were pregnant in 2016.
-They sold their tickets on NFLTicketExchange.com, a league-sanctioned resale website, but Denver still treated them the same way they would treat scalpers.
+They sold their tickets on NFLTicketExchange.com, a league-sanctioned resale website, but Denver still treated them the same way it would treat scalpers.

-They told SB Nation on Monday how they tried to explain their situation to the Broncos in an effort to restore their tickets but haven’t succeeded thus far.
+The couple told SB Nation on Monday how it tried to explain its situation to the Broncos in an effort to restore their tickets but haven’t succeeded thus far.

 “I sent multiple emails, then when they sent that denial, I sent another email and I said, ‘Hey, I want to speak with one of the decision makers,’ and they’re like, ‘No, it’s not possible.
 The decision’s final,’” Jim Hayes said.